-Our autism day service Rosa Morison has added another string to their bow with news of the addition of a multi-sensory room.
+Rosa Morison, our day service for adults with profound and complex learning and physical disabilities has added another string to their bow with news of the addition of a multi-sensory room.

 In April 2016 they upgraded their hydro-therapy pool complete with mirror ball, projector, sound system and lighting equipment.
-Then in August 2016, the then Mayor, Councillor David Longstaff, performed a ribbon-cutting ceremony to open a sensory garden.
+In August 2016, the then-Mayor, Councillor David Longstaff, performed a ribbon-cutting ceremony to open a sensory garden.

-So staff at Rosa Morison are delighted to share the news that they have managed to get funding for the long planned for multi-sensory room.
+So staff at Rosa Morison are delighted to share the news that they have secured funding for the long planned for multi-sensory room.

 The multi-sensory room will be another beneficial addition for current service users as well as potential customers.